American anime characters are some of the most occasional in terms of how often they show up.

 6. Patricia Martin (Lucky Star)

 Patricia Martin is the transfer student in Lucky Star.
-A slice of life/comedy from Kyoto Animation.
+A

 The irony of Patricia’s character is similar to how SOME US fans learn Japanese.